 Treatment, Research and Education of Adipose Tissue (TREAT) Program

-The Treatment, Research and Education of Adipose Tissue (TREAT) Program at the University of Arizona was launched in the fall of 2015 with $1.5 million in seed funding from the Lipedema Foundation.
+The Treatment, Research and Education of Adipose Tissue (TREAT) Program at the University of Arizona, led by Karen Herbst, MD, PhD, was launched in the fall of 2015 with $1.5 million in seed funding from the Lipedema Foundation.
 Lipedema is a painful adipose tissue disorder (ATD) where abnormal fat tissue accumulates predominantly on hips, thighs and buttocks — it bruises easily and cannot be lost simply by exercise or dieting.
 Led by world-renowned ATDs expert, Karen Herbst, MD, PhD, the program has three aims: Treat people with fat disorders; perform cutting-edge research including advanced imaging, phenotyping and basic and translational science to develop better treatment regimens; and create educational material for all health care workers to broaden awareness and improve diagnoses and treatment of these conditions.

 How to Participate

 Whether you’re a potential candidate to participate as a patient or subject in the study, you would like to participate as a “healthy volunteer” for the control group or you’re a research or clinical professional interested in collaborating with the research team—simply contact the study coordinator listed for each individual clinical research study above.